OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-liberty-deep-dive/instructions.md

-# Open Liberty Masterclass
+# Open Liberty deep dive class

-These instructions contain the hands-on lab modules for the Open Liberty Masterclass.
-It is intended to be used in conjunction with taught materials, however, feel free to give it a try, even if you're not in a Masterclass.
+These instructions contain the hands-on lab modules for the Open Liberty deep dive class.
+It is intended to be used in conjunction with taught materials, however, feel free to give it a try, even if you're not in this class.

 We strongly recommend using Google Chrome for the purpose of these labs.